1847 Braided Hair Coronet Head Cent

 Description

 The 1847 Braided Hair Coronet Head Cent is a cent produced at the Philadelphia Mint as part of the Braided Hair Coronet Head Cents 1839-1857 series.
-Total mintage reached 6.2 million.
-The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Christian Gobrecht.
+The U.S. Mint produced 6.2 million examples, making this the lower-mintage of the two mint variants.
+The obverse features Liberty facing left with braided hair swept up and held by a beaded cord, wearing a headband inscribed LIBERTY and the reverse displays a wreath enclosing ONE CENT.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $91 to $4.2K depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 27.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1877.
-The Braided Hair design was the final iteration of the large cent before the denomination was made smaller in 1857.
-The final large cent type.
-Proof-only dates exist from 1840-1857.
-The series saw declining production as the Mint prepared for the transition to small cents.

 External References